 By the 1960s, the zoo had moved from exhibiting a small collection of exotic animal species to becoming a major force for conservation, as its efforts focused more intently on breeding and studying endangered species and providing its inhabitants with professional healthcare.
 In 1958, the zoo hired its first full-time veterinarian.
 By 1975, the Conservation and Research Center was founded, which is now known as the aforementioned Smithsonian Conversation Biology Institute.

-Visit the National Zoo today (timed entry passes are required) and prepare to be dazzled in this oasis of animal wonders.
+Visit the National Zoo today (passes are required) and prepare to be dazzled in this oasis of animal wonders.
 With 18 distinct areas to explore, make sure to don your best walking shoes.
 The Giant Panda Habitat is a notable attraction for the Zoo, where the beloved duo of Mei Xiang (adult female) and Tian Tian (adult male) reside.

 Make sure you visit Elephant Trails, where you can observe Asian elephants in a two-acre outdoor space.
 The Small Mammal House is a veritable variety show of species; golden lion tamarins live here, as do lemurs, meerkats, foxes, ferrets, mongooses and armadillos.
 The Great Ape House is home to gorillas and orangutans and you might see the latter swinging around on the O Line, a 50-foot-high suspended cable track that extends outside the habitat.
 The Reptile Discovery Center will have the kids marveling at king cobras, rattlesnakes, tortoises, crocodiles and gila monsters; a Komodo dragon exhibit is also located just behind the building.
 There’s also lions, tigers, bears, bison...we could keep going.
 You should just go ahead and start planning your route.

-The newest addition to DC’s robust roster of free museums highlights the incredible power of language through interactive exhibits and word-themed installations.
+The free museum highlights the incredible power of language through interactive exhibits and word-themed installations.
 Planet Word is the world’s first voice-activated museum, a technological achievement that aims to inspire a love of literacy through a multicultural lens.

 In So Many Words ...